IntentSoftware/docs/articles/tutorials/create-a-module/01-create-a-module-introduction/create-a-module-introduction.md

 ---
 uid: tutorials.create-a-module.introduction
 ---
-# Create a Module introduction
+# Tutorial: Create a Module

 This tutorial will walk you through creating an Intent Architect [Module](xref:references.modules).